BaseMax/iranian-phonenumber-validator-nodejs/README.md

 # iranian-phonenumber-validator-nodejs

-This is a simple library for validating iranian phone numbers in nodejs that
+This is a simple library for validating iranian phone numbers in nodejs that can help you to extract all phone numbers from a text, check if a text has a phone number, check if a text is excatly a phone number, check if a text includes a special phone number.

 ## Features